aphiria/aphiria/README.md

 <h4 id="why-not-use-psr-7">Why Not Use PSR-7?</h4>

-PSR-7 was an attempt to standardize the models for HTTP components.
-Most frameworks have been rolling their own wrappers, which weren't interopible.
-Although a noble attempt, PSR-7 had many contested features:
+PSR-7 was an attempt to standardize frameworks' HTTP components to be interopbile, but it contained many contested features:

 1. Request and response immutability
     * This has often been considered cumbersome, bug-prone, and a bad use-case for immutability